 - Taking Care of YOU: Self-Care for Family Caregivers

 - Legal Issues in Planning for Incapacity

 - Alzheimer’s Disease

 Other Organizations and Links

 The Eldercare Locator helps older adults and their caregivers find local services including health insurance counseling, free and low-cost legal services, and contact information for Area Agencies on Aging (AAAs).

 Designed by the National Council on Aging, this website enables you to complete a questionnaire to find federal, state, and local programs that you might be eligible for and how to apply.

 ADEAR (Alzheimer’s Disease Education & Referral Center)

-This Fact Sheet was written by Jean Coleman, R.N., M.S., N.P., and Carole Bibeau, R.N., M.S., University of California, Davis- Alzheimer’s Disease Center; Cynthia Barton, RN, M.S., GNP, Rosalie Gearhart, RN, M.S., and Jennifer Merrilees, RN, M.S.- University of California, San Francisco - Memory and Aging Center; and Helen Davies, RN, M.S.- Stanford/PaloAlto VA.
-Reviewed by William Jagust, M.D., Professor of Public Health and Neuroscience, University of California, Berkeley.
-Prepared by Family Caregiver Alliance in cooperation with the California Caregiver Resource Centers and funded by the California Department of Mental Health. © 2005 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance in collaboration with Jean Coleman, R.N., M.S., N.P., and Carole Bibeau, R.N., M.S., University of California, Davis Alzheimer’s Disease Center; Cynthia Barton, RN, M.S., GNP, Rosalie Gearhart, RN, M.S., and Jennifer Merrilees, RN, M.S., University of California, San Francisco Memory and Aging Center; and Helen Davies, RN, M.S., Stanford/Palo Alto VA.
+Reviewed by William Jagust, M.D., Professor of Public Health and Neuroscience, University of California, Berkeley. © 2005 Family Caregiver Alliance.
 All rights reserved.
-FS-DWD200506